tomkp/moxy/readme.md

 ## Why you shouldn't use Moxy

-  Before using Moxy you should really ask yourself it is truely necessary.
+  Before using Moxy you should ask yourself if it is truly necessary.

   Can you refactor the code and mock out the dependency instead?